 15Down sleeping bag

-So long as you can keep your sleeping bag dry, having a down bag with a high fill power should keep you sufficiently warm in all but the most extreme of winter camping conditions.
+So long as you can keep your sleeping bag dry, a down bag with high fill weight and power should keep you sufficiently warm in all but the most extreme of winter camping conditions.
 Check the rating of your sleeping bag, noting that men and women have differing levels at which they are affected by the cold.

 16Use a silk sleeping bag liner

 Down becomes a less effective insulator when compressed.
-So adding a liner is a great way to increase the insulation of your sleeping bag without filling it with excess bulk and thus inhibiting the insulating properties.
+So adding a sleeping bag liner is a great way to increase the insulation of your sleeping bag without filling it with excess bulk, and thus inhibiting the insulating properties.
 Silk also dries quickly so it can be washed much more easily than a sleeping bag.

 17Don’t wear too many layers of clothing

 This can cause excess compression on a down sleeping bag making it less effective at keeping you toastie.
-And if your sleeping bag is a good one, you’ll soon warm up once you’re in so too many layers may cause sweating, which will lower your body temperature.
+And if your sleeping bag is a good one you’ll soon warm up once you’re tucked in.
+Too many layers may cause sweating, which will lower your body temperature.

 18Drape extra layers over your sleeping bag